tomdionysus/kapua/docs/dependencies.md

 For your convenience, here are the package manager commands to install the dependencies for your platform.

 **CAVEAT:** (Jan 2024) You must still download OpenSSL v3.2.0, build it from source, and install it.

 ### MacOSX

 ```bash
 brew install cmake boost yaml-cpp
 ```

 ### Alpine Linux

+**NOTE:** You will need to enable the community repos by modifying `/etc/apk/repositories` - uncomment the `http://mirror.2degrees.nz/alpine/v3.19/community` line and then run `apk update`.

 ```bash
 apk add cmake boost-dev yaml-cpp-dev